i18next/i18next-gitbook/interpolation.md

-nestingPrefixEscaped     | undefined               | escaped prefix for nesting (regexSafe) nestingSuffixEscaped     | undefined               | escaped suffix for nesting (regexSafe) defaultVariables  | undefined           | global variables to use in interpolation replacements
+nestingPrefixEscaped     | undefined               | escaped prefix for nesting (regexSafe) nestingSuffixEscaped     | undefined               | escaped suffix for nesting (regexSafe) defaultVariables  | undefined           | global variables to use in interpolation replacements maxReplaces | 1000 | after how many interpolation runs to break out before throwing a stack overflow